 - Control the illegal possession of firearms and other lethal weapons on school campuses;

-- Support state and federal funding initiatives for the research of the causes and effect of gun
+- Support state and federal funding initiatives for research into the causes and effects of gun violence.

 California State PTA believes we must enact legislation that will reduce gun violence and help protect children and youth.
 California State PTA further supports:

 - Education programs that stress the importance of firearm safety and awareness, including the risks of unsecured firearms in the home, and the use and availability of firearm safety devices, including trigger locks;

 - Education programs to inform parents and community members about the harm and injury gun violence inflicts on children and youth;

 - Public awareness campaigns regarding the importance of legislation for the safety and protection of the public, especially children and youth.

 Fringe news outlets have recently published stories incorrectly stating California State PTA’s positions on gun-violence prevention efforts and student demonstrations.
 California PTA is not organizing any marches or student walkouts.

 Gun violence is a public-health crisis that affects us all – most of all, our children and youth.
 And, it’s preventable.
 California State PTA will be addressing gun violence, school safety and mental health issues with federal lawmakers in Washington D.C. on March 13-15 during the 2018 National PTA Legislation Conference.
 We are also asking for your help to “call out” your federal legislators to demand stronger gun-violence prevention legislation.
 View the action alert.